-When I was searching for baked oatmeal recipes, I noticed many included banana, but I didn’t have bananas on hand.
-So, I created this chocolate baked oatmeal without banana.
-By making baked oats without banana and using yogurt instead, this recipe has lower carbs and higher protein!
+When I was searching for baked oatmeal recipes, I noticed many included banana, but I didn't have bananas on hand.
+So, I created this chocolate baked oats without banana.
+By making baked oatmeal without banana and using yogurt instead, this recipe has lower carbs and higher protein!

 - Easy to make breakfast meal prep!

 - Made with 10 basic ingredients that you probably already have in your kitchen.

 - No banana.
 A lot of baked oats recipes call for a banana, so if you don't like bananas or don't have any on hand, this chocolate baked oats no banana recipe is for you!

 - A breakfast recipe for the whole family - it's kid friendly and husband approved!